 And you can find out if your investment is doing well or not easily.
 Whenever you need to check the market value of your investment you simply need to multiply the current N.A.V with the number of units you hold.

 Moreover, these units are easily redeemable.
 It’s like keeping money in a bank account, only it earns better returns in a Mutual Fund.

 Every fund has a fixed benchmark to measure the performance.
 To judge the performance you just need to check how your selected fund has performed against the benchmark set for its measure.

 The fund manager’s task is to analyze the market and beat the set benchmark of the fund.
 This is exactly what you are paying them for.

-There are number of benefits to Mutual Funds but it is crucial to examine your own need, goals and risk comfort to determine which Mutual Fund scheme is right for you and to diversify your investment over a number of different types of funds to ensure all your eggs do not end up in one basket.
+There are many benefits to Mutual Funds but it is crucial to examine your own need, goals and risk comfort to determine which Mutual Fund scheme is right for you and to diversify your investment over several different types of funds to ensure all your eggs do not end up in one basket.